South Carolina solar rebates and incentives: 2026 guide

 Santee Cooper utility rebate

-South Carolina’s public utility company, which serves more than 10% of the households in the state, offers substantial solar rebates for their customers.
+South Carolina’s public utility company, which serves more than 2 million customers in the state, offers substantial solar rebates for their customers.
 They’ll give you back $0.95 cents per watt of installed capacity, if you work with an approved contractor.
 So for a 5,000 watt (5 kW) system, that means a rebate for $4,750.

-South Carolina’s other major utilities, Dominion and Duke, do not offer solar rebates as of early 2024.
+South Carolina’s other major utilities, Dominion and Duke, do not offer solar rebates in the state as of February 2025.

 In addition to the big rebates and tax credits above, South Carolina also offers a solar property tax exemption.
 Going solar typically will most likely increase your home’s property value—but you will not be taxed on that bump in value.